djhedges/exit_speed/README.md

 ## Intro

-Race car telemetry with a Raspberry Pi.
+Race car telemetry with a Raspberry/Banana Pi .

 This project started with a set of LEDs and a USB GPS dongle.
 The goal was to light the LEDs based on the current speed vs the fastest lap of the session.